-You’ll cross a small bridge over Cabin Creek and then the shared road will separate, leaving you and your bike alone on the trail once more.
+You’ll cross a small bridge over Cabin Creek and then the shared road will separate (the road curves to the right, and the trail stays left), leaving you and your bike alone on the trail once more.
 Just up ahead, the trees will give way as you pedal underneath a slew of massive power lines and cross a bridge over a river.
 This is the first view you’ll have of the Yakima on your journey, but don’t worry, you will soon be well acquainted with this river.

 Even though the view is quite expansive here, it can be slightly unnerving to stop on the bridge.
 The sound of the river moving lazily below is drowned out by the power lines overhead.
 A constant dull, relentless buzz intrudes upon the scene.
 It’s impressive, but I never stay on the bridge for very long.

 As the trail gets closer to Easton the terrain becomes more rugged with larger basalt structures lining the edges.
 These sections were blasted through in the early 1900’s, and now, ferns and towering pines cling to the rocks as they stretch up to the sky above.